linode/linode-cli/linodecli/plugins/README.md

 ## Creating a Plugin

-To create a plugin, simply drop a new python file into this directory.
-The plugin must meet the following conditions:
+To create a plugin, simply drop a new python file into this directory or write a module that presents the interface described below.

+Plugins in this directory are called "Internal Plugins," and must meet the following conditions:

+ * It must be compatible with python 2 and 3
  * Its name must be unique, both with the other plugins and with all commands offered through the generated CLI
- * Its name must not contain special characters, and should be easily enter able on the command line
+ * Its name must not contain special characters, and should be easily to enter on the command line
+ * It must contain a `call(args, context)` function for invocation
  * It must support a `--help` command as all other CLI commands do.

+Plugins that are installed separately and registered with the `register-plugin` command are called "Third Party Plugins," and must meet the following
+conditions:

+ * It should be compatible with python 2 and 3
+ * Its name must be unique, both with the internal plugins and all CLI operations
+ * It must contain a `call(args, context)` function for invocation
+ * It must contain a `PLUGIN_NAME` constant whose value is a string that does not contain special characters, and should be easy to enter on the command line.
+ * It should support a `--help` command as all other CLI commands do.

 ## The Plugin Interface